Skip to Main Content

 Denning behavior

-• Mother stays in den to care for newborn for about 2 to 4 weeks (Zhu et al. 2001)
+• Mother stays in den for several days after giving birth (Zhu et al. 2001)

-• May occupy (and move the cub) to several new den sites (Zhu et al. 2001)
+• During denning period, mother may move cub to several different den sites (Zhu et al. 2001)

 Mother’s interactions with young

-• Mother usually keeps newborn in physical contact with her chest (near nipples for suckling) for several weeks after birth (Schaller et al. 1985)
+• Mother usually keeps newborn in physical contact with her chest, near her nipples for cub to suckle milk (Schaller et al. 1985; G.Q.
+Zhang et al. 2000)

 • Mother consumes cub’s waste, presumably to prevent odors from attracting predators (Schaller et al. 1985)